 The costs of therapy

 Medicare raised concerns regarding over-prescribing of testosterone therapy that led to a change of rule in 2015.
-PBS-subsided prescriptions are subsidised by medicare and now only available for testosterone therapy that is prescribed by a sub-specialist (usually an endocrinologist).
+PBS-subsided prescriptions require initiation by an endrocrinologist or equivalent specialist.
 There are strong arguments for and against this change of policy, not least the raft of detailed national and international guidelines regarding testosterone therapy.
 The issue seems to be that some doctors were prescribing testosterone outside of the guidelines.

 What monitoring of Testosterone replacement is required?